Best hikes in Costa Rica: our top picks

-Over a quarter of Costa Rica’s landscape is protected by its comprehensive system of national parks, wildlife refuges and biological reserves.
-Hikes in Costa Rica may take you deep into the verdant rainforest, past mud pools or along surf-lashed beaches.
-To help you plan your trip, we've picked the best hikes in Costa Rica
+Over a quarter of Costa Rica’s landscape is protected by national parks, wildlife refuges and biological reserves, many of which are served by wonderful hiking trails that variously take you deep into the verdant rainforest and surf-lashed beaches.
+To help you plan your trek-based trip, here are some of the best hikes in Costa Rica

 1. Volcán Poás, Parque Nacional Volcán Poás

-Standing proud in the centre of the park, Poás is one of the world’s more easily accessible active volcanoes.
-You can reach it by public transport from San José and Alajuela – with an eleven-million-year history of eruptions.
+Standing proud in the centre of its namesake national park, Poás is one of the world’s more easily accessible active volcanoes.
+You can reach it by public transport from San José and Alajuela.

-You can take your pick from the very well-maintained, short and unchallenging trails which weave through the park’s unusual dwarf cloudforest.
-The Crater Overlook Trail, which winds around the main crater along a paved road, is only 750m long and is accessible to wheelchairs and pushchairs.
-If you want to see more Costa Rica experiences for families, check out our guide to the 30 best places to go with kids.
+The Crater Overlook Trail, which winds around the main crater along a paved road, is only 750m long and is accessible to wheelchairs and pushchairs — ideal if you're visiting Costa Rica with kids

 Poas Volcano, Costa Rica